Central Sulawesi, Indonesia: What to pack, what to wear, and when to go [2023]

 • Travel pillow

-A plug adapter that supports outlet types C and F. Take care to choose the necessary kind.
-The vast majority of adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Make sure to pick the right type.
+The vast majority of adapters currently sold are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most countries.

-May here is extremely hot.
+June here is really hot.
 Temperatures average in the high 70s F (mid 20s C), with daytime temperatures significantly higher.
 It rains about half of the time.

 What to wear/what to pack: